solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

 ```

 So, now we have external input and output.
 Next phase is to define a job which uses those.
 Let's use
 our imagination and call our job *build-and-publish*.
-You could define as many jobs you wish,
+You could define as many jobs as you wish,
 but in this case one is enough.

 ```yaml